tyriis/docker-image-tag-exists/README.md

 ## What's new

-- First implementation is currently tested, use at own risk
+First implementation is currently tested, use at own risk

+- [x] tested docker.io Registry
+- [x] tested ghcr.io Registry
+- [x] tested Google Artifact Registry
+- [x] tested Amazon Elastic Container Registry

+## Limitations

+The return message of the registry is not standarized, please open a PR or create an issue if you encounter trouble with your registry.

 ## Usage